 Programmes and major changes to programmes are approved through the University's programme validation process which is described in the University's Quality handbook.

 Educational Aims of the Programme

-The programme offers you the opportunity to study economics and finance.
+The aims of the programme are to: The programme offers you the opportunity to study economics and finance.

 The programme aims to: